Non-Local Representation based Mutual Affine-Transfer Network for Photorealistic Stylization: Related Work

-Recently, there have been a few methods specifically designed for photorealistic image stylization~\cite{he2018progressive,mechrez2017photorealistic}.
-Luan~\etal~\cite{luan2017deep} preserved the structure of the content image by adopting a color-affine-transfer constraint and color transfer is performed according to the semantic region.
-However, the generated results easily suffer abrupt color changes with noticeable artifacts especially between adjacent regions/segments.
+Context-based approaches perform the style transfer based on the high-level features extracted from the supervised pre-trained CNN model and semantic matching obtained from the supervised pre-trained segmentation model.
+Luan~\etal~\cite{luan2017deep} preserved the structure of the content image by adopting a color-affine-transfer constraint and color transfer is performed according to the semantic regions generated using the pre-trained DeepLab segmentation model ~\cite{chen2017deeplab}.
 Mechrez~\etal~\cite{mechrez2017photorealistic} proposed to maintain the fidelity of the stylized image with a post-processing step based on the screened poisson equation (SPE).
 Li~\etal~\cite{li2018closed} improved the spatial consistency of the output image by adopting the manifold ranking algorithm as the post-processing step.
-He~\etal~\cite{he2018progressive} optimized the dense semantic correspondence in deep feature domain, resulting in the smooth local color transfer in the image domain.
-Although these methods preserve the spatial structure well, the light and color changes of different parts and materials are not smooth.
-See Fig.~\ref{fig:local} for a comparison.
-Aside from image quality, these methods need to train a network with large amount of parameters on large dataset.
+LST~\cite{li2018learning} concatenated a linear propagation module after the stylization network to preserve the structure information of the resulting image.
+To address the blurry artifact caused by post-processing, WCT$^2$~\cite{yoo2019photorealistic} was proposed, which introduces a wavelet module in the network to preserve the structure information of the stylized image without post-processing.

+Although these methods could transfer the local styles well, the effectiveness of the stylization relies heavily on the semantic correspondence estimated from additional supervised segmentation models pre-trained on a different dataset.
+Segmentation itself is a non-trivial task, and the failure of which may lead to the failure of stylization.
+Moreover, since stylization is performed within each context region, the light and color changes of different parts and materials across the entire image may not be smooth or natural.
+See Figs.~\ref{fig:patch},~\ref{fig:local_contex} and~\ref{fig:local_contex2} for a comparison later.
+Recently, PhotoNAS~\cite{an2020ultrafast} was proposed to perform smooth stylization by applying WCT~\cite{li2017universal} on the stacked multi-level features extracted from pre-trained models and the normalized skip links.
+However, since the context information is not considered during the optimization, the stylization is not dramatic within local areas.
+See Fig.~\ref{fig:compare_nas} for a comparison later.

+Based on the discussions above, Table~\ref{tab:procon} summarizes, from five aspects, the pros and cons of some state-of-the-art photorealistic stylization approaches, including preserving the spatial structure of the content image, realizing local style transfer while maintaining global consistency, transferring styles based on context or semantic correspondence between the content and the style images, and needing no ~additional models from supervised classification or segmentation.
+In the following, we elaborate on how the proposed approach tackles the challenges brought from each aspect.